microsoft/WhatTheHack/999-SAPonAzure/Student/02-Azure-Monitor.md

 This will leverage Azure Monitor to unlock critical telemetry.
 To do this, you will configure monitoring data collection and ingestion into a log analytics workspace.
 There you can then perform trend analysis and build custom dashboards.

 - Enable VM Insights on the Virtual Machines hosting SAP Workload.
 	- Hint: VM Insights can be enabled from the Virtual Machine panel in the Azure Portal.
-Also consider creating a Log Analytics workspace as a pre-requisites.
+Also consider creating a Log Analytics workspace as a pre-requisite.
 - Deploy Azure Monitor for SAP Solutions from the Azure Portal.
 	- Hint: This should be done by searching "Azure Monitor for SAP" as a service on the Marketplace.
 - Create & configure OS, SAP HANA, & Netweaver providers.